s3mon/public/post/how-it-works.md

 # In a nutshell

-**s3mon** will list and search for files of a certain pattern on a list of defined buckets that are not older than a defined period.
-These options are defined in a `config.yml` file ([YAML formated](https://en.wikipedia.org/wiki/YAML))
+**s3mon** will list and search for files starting with `prefix` on a list of defined buckets that are not older than a specified age.
+These options are defined in a `config.yml` file, ([YAML formated](https://en.wikipedia.org/wiki/YAML))